doublesecretagency/craft-googlemaps/docs/settings/config.md

 # PHP Config File

 All of the config settings available on the plugin's [Settings page](/settings/) can also be managed via PHP in a config file.
-By setting these values in `google-maps.php`, they take precedence over whatever may be set in the control panel.
+By setting these values in `config/google-maps.php`, they take precedence over whatever may be set in the control panel.

 ```shell
 # Copy this file...